The vulva is the area surrounding the opening of the vagina and containing the external female genital organs.

 Doctors examine the vulva to check for redness and changes in the skin and check for a discharge from the vagina.
 They also ask questions about the discharge (if present), about possible causes of the symptoms, and about hygiene.

-To check for other infections, doctors typically do a pelvic examination, and if a discharge is present, they examine it under a microscope.
+To check for other infections, doctors typically do a pelvic examination, Gynecologic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more and if a discharge is present, they examine it under a microscope.
 The doctor may also use a swab to take a sample of fluid from the cervix.
-The sample is tested for sexually transmitted diseases.
+The sample is tested for sexually transmitted infections.

 Treatment of Vulvitis